kcrank1/Probit_Risk_Graph/README.md

 ![](Multiple_exposures_campy_probit.tiff)

 ## Installation
-Click download in the upper right hand corner.
+Click the green code in the upper right corner, then click download .zip file.
+Unzip and use!

 ## Usage example